| |

 Update - January 21 - per Facebook, there's a new young pair who have been there about 2 weeks and have recently been observed mating.
 I don't know the rest of the story yet - sounds as if Akecheta hasn't been seen since December 30th, and I don't know when Haku was last seen.

-Update March 25 - the new young pair laid their first egg March 15; it was broken by ravens on March 16; new female has been named Isla (Spanish for island, pronounced eye-la)
+Update March 25 - the new young pair laid their first egg March 15; it was broken by ravens on March 16; new female has been named Isla (Spanish for island, pronounced eye-la); the male is 29/D "Lee", who hatched at Seal Rocks on Catalina Island in 2022. |

 Jan 29 - Mar 14 |